dailymotion/dailymotion-sdk-js-starterkit/README.md

-# sampleApp
+# Sample dailymotion application - playing with Dailymotion JavaScript SDK
-sample js app for dailymotion
+This is a sample js app, that performs a simple dailymotion videos listing and display.

 ## Setup instructions